dgryski/go-perfbook/performance.md

 * Compare cost (time, complexity) of cache logic to cost of refetching the data.
 * A large cache can increase GC pressure and keep blowing processor cache.
 * At the extreme (little or no eviction, caching all requests to an expensive function) this can turn into [memoization](https://en.wikipedia.org/wiki/Memoization)

+If in the real world repeated requests are sufficiently rare, it can be more expensive to keep cached responses around than to simply recompute them when needed.

 I've done experiments with a network trace for a service that showed even an optimal cache wasn't worth it.
 Your expected hit ratio is important.
 You'll want to